oracle/python-oracledb/doc/src/api_manual/cursor.rst

     use with :meth:`Cursor.executemany()` it does not correspond to the number of bind value mappings or sequences being passed.

+    When repeated calls to :meth:`Cursor.execute()` or
+    :meth:`Cursor.executemany()` are made binding different string data lengths, using :meth:`~Cursor.setinputsizes()` can help reduce the database's SQL "version count" for the statement.
+See :ref:`Reducing the SQL Version Count <sqlversioncount>`.

     .. note::

         :meth:`Cursor.setinputsizes()` should not be used for bind variables